elchininet/postcss-rtlcss/README.md

 # PostCSS RTLCSS

 [PostCSS] plugin to build Cascading Style Sheets (CSS) with Left-To-Right (LTR) and Right-To-Left (RTL) rules using [RTLCSS].
 RTLCSS allows one to flip an entire CSS file with the intention of using the original CSS for one direction and the new generated one for the other.
-What PostcCSS RTLCSS does, is to create a single CSS file with both directions or to create a minimal CSS file only with the flipped rules with the intention of overriding the main one.
+What PostCSS RTLCSS does, is to create a single CSS file with both directions or to create a minimal CSS file only with the flipped rules with the intention of overriding the main one.

 [![Deployment Status](https://github.com/elchininet/postcss-rtlcss/actions/workflows/deploy.yaml/badge.svg)](https://github.com/elchininet/postcss-rtlcss/actions/workflows/deploy.yaml)
 [![Test](https://github.com/elchininet/postcss-rtlcss/actions/workflows/test.yaml/badge.svg)](https://github.com/elchininet/postcss-rtlcss/actions/workflows/test.yaml)